Zeta-black/zeta-black-alert-system/README.md

 ## 🧠 Overview
 Sentinel-Vision Pro is an AI-based system that monitors CCTV footage quality in real-time and detects issues like blur, low lighting, and noise.
-It ensures that surveillance systems remain reliable by triggering instant alerts when camera quality drops.
+It ensures reliable surveillance by triggering instant alerts via Email and Telegram when camera quality drops.

 ---

 ## 🏆 Achievement
-🥇 1st Place Winner – Think AI Hackathon
+🥇 1st Place – Think AI Hackathon
-👥 Team: Abhidaman
 🏫 M.S.
 Ramaiah Institute of Technology

 ---